Katamari: Gameplay and setting

-As players reach certain size milestones, the King will often appear in the middle of the screen and speak to players.
+As players reach certain size milestones, the King will appear in the middle of the screen and speak to players.
 In some levels, this will precede a cutscene alerting players that a new area has opened up.
-If players fail to reach this size in the time allotted, they are punished by the King.
-If they are able to reach the required size in time, they may continue making it bigger.
-At the end of the stage, they are judged on their size as well as the time it took to reach the required size; if they only barely exceeded the required size, they are criticized for it; if they manage to exceed it by a significant enough margin, they are given praise.
+If players fail to reach this size in the time allotted, they are scolded and punished by the King.
+If players are able to reach the required size before the time limit runs out, they may continue making it bigger.
+At the end of the stage, players are judged on their size as well as the time it took to reach the required size; if they only barely exceeded the required size, the king criticizes the player and tells them to do better; if they manage to exceed it by a significant enough margin, the king praises the player.
 If it is the players' first completion of the level, the King will automatically transform it into a star; if it is not, they are asked if they would like to turn it into a star or into stardust.
 Additionally, if they reach the size fast enough, a shooting star will be unlocked for the star.
 As an additional reward found in some of the games, players may be allowed to play a specific level without a time limit which allows them to play indefinitely.